slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - What’s going to stay the same in the next ten years.
 While boring, offer the best investment opportunities.
 - Where is low optimism.
 Recessions are caused when a bunch of people lose confidence all at once.
 - Who are the buyers, the sellers and their motivations.
+The best companies aren’t sold, they're bought.
+Stay away from junk stocks.
 - Investments are competing with each other.
-- The best companies aren’t sold, they're bought.
-Stay away from junk stocks.
 - The more you know, the less you need to diversify.
 Diversification is an hedge against lack of knowledge.
+- Take risk from the table whenever possible.

 > *"You’re looking for a mispriced gamble."
 -- Charlie Munger*